 Safe handling of medical waste and sharps disposal.
 The ICWMP should contain detailed instructions on handling medical waste at a given facility.
 Medical waste, including any waste suspected to contain pathogens should be segregated and marked “infectious” with international infectious symbol in a strong, leak proof plastic bag, or a container capable of being autoclaved.
 Medical waste should be sterilized via chemical disinfection, wet thermal treatment (i.e. autoclave), microwave irradiation, or incineration prior to disposal.
 Sharps, including needles, scalpels, blades, knives, infusion sets, saws, broken glass, and nails etc. should be segregated in a rigid, impermeable, puncture-proof container (e.g. steel or hard plastic) container for sterilization and disposal in accordance with the guidelines.
 Additionally, needles and syringes should undergo mechanical mutilation (e.g. milling or crushing) prior to treatment, particularly chemical, wet thermal treatment, and microwave irradiation.

 Personal Protective Equipment.
 In addition to the World Bank Group EHS Guidelines on PPEs, the WHO has published guidelines on the rational use of PPEs during the COVID-19 pandemic, which highlight the issues faced by the global shortage of PPEs.
 The ICWMP will take these guidelines into account and ensure that healthcare workers involved in the critical care of COVID-19 patients have the necessary means for adequate protection and that patients, particularly those who do not require hospitalization, understand their responsibilities for obtaining and wearing relevant PPEs when around others.

 Labor Management – The Project is expected to include direct workers and contracted workers.
 Direct workers could be healthcare workers, government civil servants who are temporarily assigned to work in the PIU, and consultants hired to supplement PIU capacity.
-Contracted workers will be: (i) medical workers in HCFs and laboratories (i.e. doctors, nurses, laboratory workers, clinical trainees); (ii) non-medical workers in health care facilities (e.g. facility and maintenance staff engaged in food preparation, delivery, technical maintenance, waste management); (iii) workers engaged by firms (contractors) to carry out small interiors repairs and installation works within HCF.
+Contracted workers will be: (i) medical workers in HCFs, laboratories and vaccination points of dispensing (i.e. doctors, nurses, laboratory workers, clinical trainees); (ii) non-medical workers in health care facilities (e.g. facility and maintenance staff engaged in food preparation, delivery, technical maintenance, waste management); (iii) workers engaged by firms (contractors) to carry out small interiors repairs and installation works within HCF.
 The LMP, prepared for the Project in line with the ESS 2 and the national legislation of Georgia, is attached to this ESMF (Annex VI) and will be adhered in regard to all types of Project workers.
 The ESMP template for the works, also attached to the ESMF, contains a section on worker health and safety requirements.
 PIU will be responsible for ensuring that (i) every individual providing works or consultant services holds a formal valid contract; (ii) the contracted construction companies have Code of Conduct and ESHS plans in place and follow them; and (iii) every Project worker has access to Project GRM or contractor’s GRM for raising concerns and complaints.

 Policy, Legal and Regulatory Framework